btorb/btmorph_v2/readme.rst

 Introduction
 ------------

 Small Python library containing a data structure and tools to represent and analyze neuronal morphologies stored in the *de facto* standard SWC format [#f1]_ .
-See :ref:`design_requirements` below.

 v2 is a refactored version and an object-oriented design.
 As such, the features can be expanded easily in the future.
+Moreover, btmorph_v2 has experimental support for the new Neuronal Morphology Format (NMF).

 Installation
 ------------